godotengine/godot-docs/tutorials/3d/portals/using_objects_in_rooms_and_portals.rst

 Autoplace
 ^^^^^^^^^

 However, for ease of use, it is also possible to place ``STATIC`` and ``DYNAMIC`` objects *outside* the rooms in the scene tree, but within the RoomList branch.
 The system will attempt to **autoplace** the objects into the appropriate room.
 This works in most cases but if in doubt, use the explicit approach.
-This explicit approach is especially needed when dealing with internal rooms, which have some restrictions for sprawling objects.
+The explicit approach is especially needed when dealing with internal rooms, which have some restrictions for sprawling objects.

 .. image:: img/freeform.png